claudeha/Hugs/README.md

 Here is a fork of the most recent codes with some improvement.

 ## Improvement comparing to 'Sep2006':
-* tweak the build system, make it work with recent tools.
+* bugfixes.
-* update haskell base to a decent version; base-4.0
+* update haskell base to a decent version: base-4.0
 * update essential utilities, include cabal, cpphs, hsc2hs.
-* update various hackages
+* update various packages
 * Bundle 'happy' parser generator
 * ...

-## build from release:
+## build from release tarball:
 The release tarball already includes the source codes of haskell base and other packages.

 Download: https://github.com/cjacker/Hugs/releases/download/preview/Hugs-May2019.tar.xz